Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Conclusion

 \section{Conclusion}

-We have investigated the alignment between AlexNet, ResNet18 and VGG16 architectures, trained for the task of valence appraisal from static images, to human behavioral and fMRI data.
+We have investigated the alignment between multiple CNN architectures, trained for the task of valence appraisal from static images, to human behavioral and fMRI data.
 Our results suggest that, for this particular task, these CNNs show most commonality with the low-level visual brain regions, evidenced by a shared bias toward scene valence.
 This suggests that more complex network architectures might be needed to faithfully simulate human valence appraisal, specifically to go beyond the higher cognitive brain processing.
-Furthermore, we presented \name{}, a novel framework that combines GradCAM and object detection at the CNN-filter level to study the influence of different object classes on CNN-to-human alignment.
-We have shown that despite overall similarities in correlation trends, these architectures appear to process information in distinct ways with distinct object class sensitivities.
+Furthermore, we presented Object2Brain, a novel framework that combines GradCAM and object detection at the CNN-filter level to study the influence of different object classes on CNN-to-human alignment.
+We have shown that despite overall similarities in correlation trends, different architectures appear to process information in distinct ways with distinct object class sensitivities.
 This opens the door to exciting new analyses of which CNNs best correspond to human behavior, and how existing architectures can be adapted to improve alignment.

 \begin{ack} This work was funded by KU Leuven grant IDN/21/010. \end{ack}